 They are both proud to be the 'Explorers in Residence' for the Royal Scottish Geographical Society and are passionate about the outdoors and making a difference to climate change.

 In 2016, with an artificial pacemaker and less than two years after undergoing brain surgery, Luke became the youngest Brit, the first Scot and one of less than 20 people in history to ski 730 miles solo and unsupported to the South pole.
-He is Explorer in Residence at the Royal Scottish Geographical Society.
+He currently works for the United Nations.

-Hazel has led an expedition in Canada, climbed Kilimanjaro unsupported via the treacherous Western Breach and loves anything that takes her outdoors, including back-country skiing, mountain biking and long distance multi-day ultra marathons.
-She is Explorer in Residence at the Royal Scottish Geographical Society.
+Hazel spent four formative years of her life growing up in Alaska and Canada which further deepened her love of the outdoors.
+She has led an expedition in Canada, climbed Kilimanjaro unsupported via the treacherous Western Breach and loves anything that takes her outdoors, including back-country skiing, mountain biking and long distance multi-day ultra marathons.

 In 2016 she ran a 140 mile Ice Ultra on snowshoes in Arctic Sweden and the very first 250 mile Cape Wrath Ultra through the beautiful and remote west coast of Scotland.
 In 2017 she completed the 156 mile Marathon des Sables in the Sahara Desert.